SonarSource started with a vision to democratize access to code quality management.

 SonarSource decides to expand the scope of its analyzers, to cover maintainability, reliability and security.

-After expanding the scope of the covered programming languages horizontally by going up to 24 languages, SonarSource decides to also increase the scope vertically by covering maintainability, reliability and security.
+After expanding the number of languages covered to more than two dozen, SonarSource decides to also increase the scope vertically by covering maintainability, reliability and security.
 The approach taken was to implement existing well-known standards for these domains.

 SonarSource receives $45 Million USD minority investment from Insight Venture Partners.